-In the case of a U-Boot update, only the standard SPI NOR flash is updated.
+In the case of a U-Boot update, only the standard SPI boot flash is updated.

-The script 'netupdate' tries to load a U-Boot script 'update/update' from the server.
+The script "netupdate" tries to load a U-Boot script "update/update" from the server.
 If found, it is loaded to memory and executed as in the case of the SD card.

-As the script 'netupdate' requires access to a server, the environment variable 'serverip' must be set correctly.
-Alternatively, it is possible to use the 'dhcp' or 'bootp' commands.
+As the script "netupdate" requires access to a server, the environment variable "serverip" must be set correctly.
+Alternatively, it is possible to use the "dhcp" or "bootp" commands.